 - Scrape down the sides then increase the mixer speed to medium high and beat until the frosting is fluffy, smooth, and spreadable.

 - Frost and decorate the completely cooled cake as desired.

 Butter for the frosting should be about 68°F for the smoothest & lightest results.
 Shortening can be a couple of degrees warmer.

 Buy confectioner's sugar in the 1 lb box and you can just put it straight into the sifter.

 Leftover cake should be refrigerated and brought to room temperature for serving.

-Other links are to companies or blogs with which I have no affiliation but they provide products that I love and use or information that I find helpful.
+Links in this blog post are to companies or blogs with which I have no affiliation but they provide products that I love and use or information that I find helpful.